 Telford street poll shows support for keeping both A&Es in Shropshire

-More than 200 people involved in a poll on whether Shropshire should keep both its A&E departments answered yes, political figures say.
+More than 200 people involved in a poll on whether Shropshire should keep both its A&E departments all answered 'yes'.

 The South Shropshire and Telford and Wrekin Green Party asked the question to people visiting Telford’s Southwater on Tuesday.